Yamuna Expressway, India

 The expressway project

 The Uttar Pradesh state government approved the construction of the Yamuna Expressway in 2001 and the tender process began in 2003.
 The 165.53km expressway project is a six-lane motorway, having a potential to be extended to eight lanes.
-The expressway will be a dual carriageway with three lanes, 3.75m wide in both directions, with the potential to expand to four lanes.
+The expressway is a dual carriageway with three lanes, 3.75m wide in both directions, with the potential to expand to four lanes.

 Safety